gothinkster/moleculer-node-realworld-example-app/README.md

 1. Checkout the repo `git clone https://github.com/ice-services/moleculer-realworld-example-app.git`
 2. `cd moleculer-realworld-example-app`
-3. Start with docker-compose: `docker compose up -d`
+3. Start with docker-compose: `docker-compose up -d`

 	It starts all services in separated containers, a NATS server for communication, a MongoDB server for database and a [Traefik](https://traefik.io/) reverse proxy
 4. Open the http://docker-ip:3000